Authentic Lessons for 21st Century Learning

 Engage

 Begin by putting students in pairs.
 Give each pair a set of the prepared Honeycomb Harvest strategy cards.
-Display slide three.
+Display slide 3.
 Ask each pair to sort and connect the honeycombs as they see fit.

 After each pair has created their "honeycombs," combine pairs into groups of four.
-Display slide four.
+Display slide 4.
 Ask each group to compare and contrast their connections and justify their reasoning for their groupings and connections.

 Once groups have discussed their justifications, ask a few groups to share with the class.